jjl9895/KalmanFilter/README.md

 # KalmanFilter
-Example of Kalman filters using Numpy
+Example of Kalman filters using Numpy for NYU Robomaster